marcelkolarcik/wake-up-happy/README.md

  I wrote tests for the most of the features of the app and they can be watched here

   [TESTING.md](TESTING.md)

-  I recommend using one of these modern browsers : Google Chrome, Mozilla Firefox or Opera.

-   Internet Explorer is not displaying animation of the hero image. ( i am currently investigating this behavior )

-   Apple Safari responds with Error:  Can't Establish a Secure Connection to the Server github.com .

   I tested my website on 5in and 6in phones, 10in tablet 18in laptop and 22in desktop with good response from all of the devices.